Are you trying to fix the invalid JSON error in WordPress?

 If, for some reason, WordPress fails to get the response or the response is not in JSON format, then you will see the ‘Not a valid JSON response’ error.

-That being said, let’s take a look at how to easily fix the invalid JSON error in WordPress.
+With that in mind, we’ll show you how to easily fix the invalid JSON error in WordPress.
 You can use these quick links to jump to the different methods:

 - Option 1.
 Check WordPress URLs in Settings